haitomnsg/haitomnsg/README.md

 # 💫 About Me:
-Desktop and Web Developer, <br>currently studying 😊.
+Desktop and Web Developer, <br>currently studying Bachelor of Technology in Artificial Intelligence😊.

 ## 🌐 Socials: